 But there’s yet another thing — the global life-changing impact of the so-called Social Media.
 The most notable example is of course Facebook, a company having the staggering amount of more than 2 billion monthly active users worldwide (statistics of 2017 from Facebook Corporation).

 But let’s get back to our “hip” Thai Massage Events.
-We observe a growing offer on a growing number of global and local event-sites (including Facebook Events and Groups) on which Thai Massage and Thai Healing Arts education providers display or advertise their upcoming courses and workshops.
-Yet, the attribution Program, Course, or Workshop is increasingly avoided in favor of the much cooler word Event.
+We observe a growing offer on a growing number of global and local Event websites (including Facebook Events and Groups) on which Thai Massage and Thai Healing Arts education providers display or advertise their upcoming courses and workshops.
+Yet, the attribution program, course, or workshop is increasingly avoided in favor of the much cooler word event.

 A clear sign of things changing quickly are reputable, long-time existing Thai Massage schools and teachers that now have started to “eventanize” their weekly or monthly Thai Massage courses.
 It’s crazy indeed.
-It seems that there’s no place left for just stating that one offers a decent Thai Massage program, course or workshop.
+It seems that there’s no place left for just stating that one offers a decent Thai Massage teaching program.